D-Day anniversaries

 Events

-With 94 memorial sites and places to visit – 44 museums, 21 memorials and natural sites and 29 cemeteries – throughout Normandy, the opportunities to immerse yourself in the history of our region and our country, and to participate in the duty of remembrance, are almost unlimited.
+With 94 memorial sites and places of interest throughout Normandy—44 museums, 21 memorials and natural sites, and 29 cemeteries—the opportunities to immerse yourself in the history of our region and our country, and to participate in the duty of remembrance, are virtually endless.

-As the calendar of events for the D-Day is not yet officially known, regular updates will be made on this page to keep you informed of the events planned during your stay at the campsite.
+Regarding D-Day, as the schedule of events is not yet officially available, regular updates will be posted on this page to keep you informed of the events planned during your stay at the campsite.

 Ceremonies

-Many of us, campers and staff alike, have turned on our televisions or plugged in our phones and computers on 6 June over the last few decades to watch the national and/or international ceremonies organised each year to commemorate the various anniversaries of D-Day and the Battle of Normandy.
+Many of us, campers and staff alike, have turned on our televisions or connected our phones and computers on June 6th in recent decades to watch the national and/or international ceremonies held annually to commemorate the various anniversaries of the D-Day landings and the Battle of Normandy.

-Every year, Normandy remembers those who lost their lives on its soil, but also those who survived and brought peace to the world.
-Ceremonies are organised in the presence of veterans and their families, local and presidential authorities and invited guests.
+Every year, Normandy remembers those who lost their lives on its soil, but also those who survived and brought peace with them to the world.
+Ceremonies are held in the presence of veterans and their families, local and presidential authorities, and other guests.

-You can find all the information about the ceremonies on this page as soon as they become official.
-We will also inform you of the various traffic arrangements, timetables and other necessary information.
+You will find all the information regarding the ceremonies on this page as soon as they are officially announced.
+We will also inform you of the various travel arrangements, schedules, and other necessary information.

 Places to visit